KaiHDev/BlogDemo/README.md

-# Getting Started with the blog
+# Blog Demo

+This is a simple blog site using React to learn the basics.

 In the project directory, you can run these commands to view the blog: